Edwardkoroteev/DuplicateImageProcessor/README.md

 Follow the steps below.

 1. Add the following line of code into your `.bash_profile` file.
-   1. `export PKG_CONFIG_PATH="/usr/local/Cellar/opencv/YOUR_VERSION/lib/pkgconfig/"`
+   1. `export PKG_CONFIG_PATH="/usr/local/Cellar/opencv/YOUR_VERSION/lib/pkgconfig/"`.
-2. Change into directory
+2. Change into directory.
-   1. `cd /usr/local/Cellar/opencv/YOUR_VERSION/lib/pkgconfig/`
+   1. `cd /usr/local/Cellar/opencv/YOUR_VERSION/lib/pkgconfig/`.
+3. Make sure an `opencv.pc` file is there.
+If it is similar but named differently.
+Rename the file to `opencv.pc`.
+4. Log out.
+Log in to reset `.bash_history`.